 • Sectorial laws and regulations in transportation, power, water and sewage, oil & gas

-Basic Structure: Based on the original BOT concept, diverse variations such as, Build-Operate- Ownership (BOO), Build-Own-Operate Transfer (BOOT) and Build-Transfer-Operate (BTO) have evolved in many countries.
+Basic Structure: Based on the original BOT concept, diverse variations such as Build-Operate- Ownership (BOO), Build-Own-Operate Transfer (BOOT), and Build-Transfer-Operate (BTO) have evolved in many countries.
 Ownership and transfer to government may not exist in some of these arrangements as the case with BOOs, or may be affected at a different stage such as in BOOTs.
 However, these differences are not so significant as to require a separate study and the same regulations govern all these arrangements.
 The following general characteristics differentiate BOTs from other investment schemes:

 • Performance based: Pursuant to article 3.b of FIPPA, the return of capital and profit accrued is solely emanated from the economic performance of the project.
 Being a performance-based contract, such return and profit shall not be guaranteed by the government or government companies and/or banks.

-• Exercising ownership rights by foreign investors: As long as the investment in BOT schemes and its accrued profits are not amortized, the foreign investor is permitted to exercise ownership rights over the remaining capitals.
-Thus, if for instance an operation period is 20 years, in the first year of operation the foreign investor has ownership rights over the entire project while after 5 years; it could only exercise ownership rights over ¾ of the project.
+• Exercising ownership rights by foreign investors: As long as the investment in BOT schemes and its accrued profits are not amortized, the foreign investor is permitted to exercise ownership rights over the remaining capital.
+Thus, if for instance, an operation period is 20 years, in the first year of operation the foreign investor has ownership rights over the entire project while after 5 years; it could only exercise ownership rights over ¾ of the project.

-• Assignment of the Project to the government: Unlike transfer of ownership rights to the government which, as mentioned in part c above shall be effected by way of gradual assignment during the contract period, depending on the contract terms assignment of the right to operate the project to the government may be effected either through gradual assignment or a single assignment at the end of the contract term.
+• Assignment of the Project to the government: Unlike the transfer of ownership rights to the government, which, as mentioned in part c above shall be effected by way of gradual assignment during the contract period, depending on the contract terms assignment of the right to operate the project to the government may be effected either through gradual assignment or a single assignment at the end of the contract term.

 Advantages: Some advantages and incentives provided by Iranian laws for foreign investment in BOT contracts are as follows:

-• Guaranteed Purchase of Products: As per article 4.b.2.2 of Implementing Regulation of FIPPA, in BOT schemes where a government agency is the exclusive purchaser and/or supplier of goods and services at subsidized price, the purchase of produced goods and services shall be guaranteed by the government agency.
+• Guaranteed Purchase of Products: As per article 4.b.2.2 of Implementing Regulation of FIPPA, in BOT schemes where a government agency is the exclusive purchaser and/or supplier of goods and services at a subsidized price, the purchase of produced goods and services shall be guaranteed by the government agency.
 In this case, failing to produce goods and services due to the investor’s failure may entail fines.

-• General protections offered by FIPPA: Specified in FIPPA article 3 as a form of investment through contractual arrangements for foreign investment, BOTs are covered and protected by FIPPA, enjoying thus the benefits and advantages provided therein for foreign investment including national treatment, payment of appropriate compensation on the basis of the real value of the investment in cases of expropriation, transferability of the principal of the foreign capital and the profits therefrom, etc.
+• General protections offered by FIPPA: Specified in FIPPA article 3 as a form of investment through contractual arrangements for foreign investment, BOTs are covered and protected by FIPPA, enjoying thus the benefits and advantages provided therein for foreign investment, including national treatment, payment of appropriate compensation on the basis of the real value of the investment in cases of expropriation, transferability of the principal of the foreign capital and the profits therefrom, etc.

-• Assignment of ownership rights to other investors: In order to facilitate the provision of finance for BOT projects, Article 10 of the Implementing Regulations allows assignment of the whole or part of the foreign capital to other foreign investors upon approval of the FIPPA board and confirmation of Ministry of Economic affairs and Finance.
+• Assignment of ownership rights to other investors: In order to facilitate the provision of finance for BOT projects, Article 10 of the Implementing Regulations allows the assignment of the whole or part of the foreign capital to other foreign investors upon approval of the FIPPA board and confirmation of the Ministry of Economic Affairs and Finance.
 Assignment to local investors is permitted without the need to obtain such approval.

-• Tax Incentives: One of the main tax incentives applicable to BOT projects is provided by Article 138of DTA as amended in 2015, granting an income tax exemption equal to the minimum interest expected from partnership contracts for those contributing in cash to the financing of projects and the provision of the working capital of production enterprises in the form of partnership contracts.
+• Tax Incentives: One of the main tax incentives applicable to BOT projects is provided by Article 138 of DTA as amended in 2015, granting an income tax exemption equal to the minimum interest expected from partnership contracts for those contributing in cash to the financing of projects and the provision of the working capital of production enterprises in the form of partnership contracts.
 The article further provides that the interests paid shall be deemed as deductible expenses for tax purposes for the payer of the interest.